 No. If you follow some simple steps, smoking fish will not ruin your smoker.
 Fish contain a lot of oils that will release when heated.

 Buy or make disposable foil trays to put on the bottom shelf of your smoker.
-After smoking your fish, discard the dirty tray, then run two pans of wood chips in your smoker at high temperature.
+After smoking your fish, discard the dirty tray, then run two pans of wood chips in your smoker at high temperatures.

 When your smoker has burnt through both pans of chips, all the fish oils should also be burnt out.
 Your smoker will then be seasoned and ready for its next use.